 Prep the Fillings

-Cook the ground beef in a skillet over medium heat, breaking apart and turning often as it cooks.
+Brown the ground beef in a skillet over medium heat, breaking apart and turning often as it cooks.
+Season with garlic and onion powder and sauté until cooked through.

 Shred the lettuce.
 Slice the tomatoes and pickles.